Lots of equipment and tech, practical, striking to look at

 All the 2.0-litre ones have quattro.
 But many Q3s will be used entirely for gentle suburban bimbling, as opposed to actual sport-utiliting (look, it's a word ’cos we say it's a word).
 So, for obvious reasons the base petrol engine comes with front-drive.

-They use Audi’s new engine-output badges.
-So the lower-power engines are called 35 TDI and 35 TFSI, and the 190bhp petrol is 40 TFSI, and the 230bhp petrol is 45 TFSI.
+Ha!
+Audi's new engine-output badges have been introduced to the Q3.
+So the lower-power engines are called 35 TFSI and 35 TDI, the 187bhp petrol is 40 TFSI, and the 242bhp petrol is 45 TFSI.
+The plug-in hybrid uses the same badge, but gains an ‘e’ to differentiate its hybridiness.
 Audi provided us with a page-long document laying out this new scheme.
 But nowhere did it say how they came up with those numbers, or more saliently, why.